Wyoming

 In the heart of Yellowstone, Old Faithful has long attracted thousands of visitors with its iconic eruptions.
 While nature lovers already get a high from watching these geysers, what if bettors could get a rush from this spectacle?
 A fantasy-style micro-betting concept based around this idea would entail players wagering on exact eruption times, down to the second.

-The National Park Service already provides estimates with impressive precision, most of which are within a 10-minute window.
+The National Park Service already provides estimates with impressive precision, with most falling within a 10-minute window.
 Will it blow early?
 Late?
 Will a sudden wind gust redirect the splash zone and soak the unsuspecting front row?
 That’s where prop markets could come from.
-This would allow customers to dive into the height of the eruption or which quadrant of the boardwalk clears out first.
+This would allow customers to dive into the height of the eruption or determine which quadrant of the boardwalk clears out first.

 Families, park rangers, and tour groups could participate in casual pools via an app or kiosk, making this idea a quirky, educational method to gamify geology.
 In a world where fantasy leagues and survivor pools exist for everything from stock trends to hot dog eating contests, Old Faithful could be the next unlikely sports star.